clemcer/loggifly/README.md

-## 💡 Tips
+# 💡 Tips

 1. Ensure containers names **exactly match** your Docker **container names**.
     - Find out your containers names: ```docker ps --format "{{.Names}}" ```
     - 💡 Pro Tip: Define the `container_name:` in your compose files.
 2. **`action_keywords`** can not be set via environment variables, they can only be set per container in the `config.yaml`.
 The `action_cooldown` is always at least 60s long and defaults to 300s
+3. **Regex Patterns**:
-3. **Test Regex Patterns**: Validate patterns at [regex101.com](https://regex101.com) before adding them to your config.
+   - Validate patterns at [regex101.com](https://regex101.com) before adding them to your config.
+   - use `hide_pattern_in_title: true` when using very long regex patterns to have a cleaner notification title
-4. **Troubleshooting Multi-Line Log Entries**.
+5. **Troubleshooting Multi-Line Log Entries**.
 If LoggiFly only catches single lines from log entries that span over multiple lines:
     - Wait for Patterns: LoggiFly needs to process a few lines in order to detect the pattern the log entries start with (e.g. timestamps/log level)
     - Unrecognized Patterns: If issues persist, open an issue and share the affected log samples

 ---

-## Support
+# Support

 If you find LoggiFly useful, drop a ⭐️ on the repo